 - bell peppers

-Now, there are some hibachi style vegetables cooking methods that include fancy garlic butter and other ingredients (um, yum) but I like to have a few super simple side dishes like this one that don't involve any extra special ingredients.
+Now, there are some hibachi style vegetables cooking methods (looking at you, benihana vegetables) that include fancy garlic butter and other ingredients (um, yum) but I like to have a few super simple side dishes like this one that don't involve any extra special ingredients.

 More Hibachi At Home